Configuration

 }

-Note that this uses the R8 version controlled by the R8 version defined by the keeperR8
+Note that this uses the R8 version controlled by the R8 version defined by the keeperR8 version.

-If you want to change it, set the version in keeperR8
+If you want to change it, set the version in keeperR8 to whichever version you want (must be

-higher than 3.0.9-dev
+higher than 3.0.9-dev).